piyushverma955/attendence-management/README.md

 # attendence-management

 # prerequisite
- make sure following application is running on your system:
+ Make sure following application is running on your system:
   1) Mysql
   2) Redis